-It’s also important to hone your written communication skills, as most information shared remotely is written.
+Tip: Since remote communication is often text-based, hone your writing skills, as most information shared remotely is written.
 Your writing should be clear, grammatically correct, and informative so that you and your team are on the same page.

 4. Manage Expectations

 This sets your team up for success by making sure everyone knows what tasks need to be done, why, and when.
-It’s also important to share how you measure success, so team members know what to focus on.
+Plus, it also allows you to communicate how you measure success, so team members know what to focus on.

 Not sure how to approach the situation?
 A quick message asking about how they’re adjusting to remote work can start the conversation.

 The Evergreen Slack App makes it easy to stay connected with your remote team.
-Whenever you give recognition to your colleague, we’ll plant 1-3 trees to offset carbon emissions.
-Sign up today for the free trial!
+Whenever you give recognition to your colleague, we’ll plant 1-3 trees to offset carbon emissions, and additionally motivates the team and encourages employee engagement.